(keep reading to learn what happened)

 The bar was very successful at first and made $70,000 per month.

-I mean, Jon Taffer doesn’t visit successful, thriving bars, right?
+I mean, Jon Taffer doesn’t visit successful, thriving bars that are making $70,000 per month, right?

 At the time of the show, the bar runs out of inventory and has poor cleanliness.